- Charter granted to the Thunder Bay Silver Mines Railroad.

 - Plans made by the Duluth & Northern Minnesota Railway to construct north to Gunflint Lake

-- Pigeon River Lumber Company (PRLC) constructs the Gunflint & Lake Superior Railroad which travels from the Duluth Extension at Little Gunflint Lake, 3 and ½ miles to Crab Lake
+- Pigeon River Lumber Company (PRLC) constructs the Gunflint & Lake Superior Railroad which branches from the Duluth Extension at Little Gunflint Lake

 - Tri-weekly service to Leeblain is restored for the balance of the year